 An herbalist is a health care practitioner who uses plants, herbal preparations, and other natural products as medicine.
 Herbalists are generally holistic in their approach to health care.
-This entails looking at many aspects of a person's health with the goal of finding underlying causes and addressing them.
+This entails looking at many aspects of a person's health with the goal of finding underlying causes and addressing them as well as treating symptoms.